 The rest of these, I’ll do in alphabetical order.
-There are 6 new entries on this annual piece of mine, and these are in red.
+There are no new entries on this annual piece of mine, although I do have an update, concerning figgy pudding.

 Auld Lang Syne.
 I'm not sure why this song got associated with New Year’s Eve, but it has absolutely nothing to do with Christmas.

 The Christmas Shoes.
 The idea of this comparatively recent song, recorded in 2000 by Christian group NewSong -- a guy on line at the cash register, having driven himself nuts shopping, hears a kid tell the cashier he has to get these shoes for his dying mother, so that she can be presentable when she appears before Jesus, and he doesn't have the money, so the guy pays for the shoes for the kid -- is, on the surface heartwarming: One of those, "And that's what Christmas is all about, Charlie Brown" moments.

 On the other hand, it might be the biggest downer in the history of Christmas songs.
 This song isn't about life, it's about death.
 If it was "a real Christmas song," the mom should be so thrilled by such a beautiful gesture, from both son and stranger, that she gets better and enjoys many more Christmases to come.
 Real life tends to not work that way, but "Christmas miracles" do.
 Why not sing about that?
 After al, NewSong, are you Christian in just name, or in deed?